Pakistan resorts to first ceasefire violation of 2020

 India

-New Delhi, Jan 03: The Pakistan Army shelled mortars along the Line of Control in Jammu and Kashmir's Poonch district, a defence spokesman said.
+New Delhi, Jan 03: The Pakistan Army shelled mortars along the Line of Control in Jammu and Kashmir's Poonch district, a Defence spokesman said.

 The Indian Army retaliated to the shelling that took place on Wednesday night.